Table of Contents

 Future of Honeypot Technologies

-While several companies have developed products to build deception technology, including honeypot, researchers at the University of Texas at Dallas have been researching where deception technology is going next.
-UT Dallas has developed the DeepDig (DEcEPtion DIGging) technique that plants traps and decoys onto real systems before applying machine learning techniques to gain a deeper understanding of a malware attackers’ behaviour.
-The technique is designed to use cyber attacks as free sources of live training data for machine learning-based intrusion detection systems (IDS).
-These decoy systems are designed to act as a honeypot so that once an attacker has penetrated a network, security teams won’t just be notified but can fight back.
+While several companies have developed products to build deception technology, including honeypots, researchers at the University of Texas at Dallas have been researching where deception technology is going next.
+UT Dallas has developed the DeepDig (DEcEPtion DIGging) technique that plants traps and decoys onto real systems before applying machine learning techniques to better understand a malware attacker’s behaviour.
+The technique is designed to use cyber-attacks as free sources of live training data for machine learning-based intrusion detection systems (IDS).
+These decoy systems act as a honeypot so that once an attacker has penetrated a network, security teams won’t just be notified but can fight back.